How the non-metricity of the connection arises naturally in the classical theory of gravity: Transition to the universal Palatini picture

-Formula~\eqref{LP-1} provides the~method of a direct transition from the~metric picture to the~universal Palatini picture, without transition {\em via} the~affine picture.
-The~formula gives directly the~value of the~universal Palatini Lagrangian density as the~function of the~following variables:
+Formula \eqref{LP-1} provides the method of a direct transition from the metric picture to the universal Palatini picture, without transition {\em via} the affine picture.
+The formula gives directly the value of the universal Palatini Lagrangian density $\Lag_P$ as the function of the following variables:

-where $\ \mGamma$ has been replaced by ``$\Gamma - N$''.
-What remains now is only elimination of the~``illegal'' variable $N$, which must be expressed in terms of the~remaining (``legal'') variables.
-For this purpose we have to solve (with respect to $N$) equation~\eqref{N=lincalP}, with ${\cal P}$ given by ~\eqref{Leg-m-a1}, i.e.~by the~definition of non-metricity:
+where $\ \mGamma := \Gamma - N$”.
+What remains now is to eliminate the “illegal” variable $N$, which must be expressed in terms of the remaining (“legal”) variables.
+For this purpose we have to solve (with respect to $N$) equation~\eqref{N=lincalP}, with ${\cal P}$ given by \eqref{Leg-m-a1}, i.e.~by the definition of non-metricity:

-{\bf Example:} As the~``metric matter-Lagrangian-density'' of the~vector field $\phi^{\alpha}$, take the~standard, quadratic form of its covariant derivatives:
+{\bf Example:} As the “metric matter-Lagrangian-density” of the vector field $\phi^{\alpha}$, take the standard, quadratic form of its covariant derivatives:

-We prove in Appendix~\ref{example} that the~corresponding Palatini Lagrangian~\eqref{LP-1} is given by following formula:
+We prove in Appendix \ref{example} that the corresponding Palatini Lagrangian \eqref{LP-1} is given by the following formula: